IMSE Orders & Classroom Supplies

 IMSE’s Lesson Planning and Assessment Program

-IMSE’s OG Lesson Planning and Assessment Program allows teachers to pull from a multitude of resources such as master lesson plans, help in creating your own original lesson plans, colored copies of all Master pages in our Training Manual, and our assessment program all on-line.
+IMSE’s OG Lesson Planning and Assessment Program, Interactive OG 2.0, allows teachers to pull from a multitude of resources such as pre-made lesson plans, help in creating your own original lesson plans, digital lesson plan segments for each Comprehensive OG+ concept, and our assessment program all on-line.
 The program is currently available as a subscription service which can be accessed through your IMSE log-in.

 I want to order the program, but it says I do not qualify.
 How can I subscribe?

-In order to be able to purchase the subscription, you must have completed either the IMSE Comprehensive 30-hour training or the IMSE Introductory 18-hour training.
+In order to be able to purchase the subscription, you must have completed either the IMSE Gomprehensive or Comprehensive OG+ 30-hour training.